MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 where $\pi_0$ is the null value.

+::: {.guidedpractice}
-\BeginKnitrBlock{guidedpractice}<div class="guidedpractice">Do payday loan borrowers support a regulation that would require lenders to pull their credit report and evaluate their debt payments?
+Do payday loan borrowers support a regulation that would require lenders to pull their credit report and evaluate their debt payments?